 Trex® decking plays well with water, so it’s a great choice for a pool deck – plus our railings can handle the whole family’s wet towels.
 Just be sure to leave room for a few chaises and a clear path for cannonball jumps into the pool.
 If you prefer hot tubs, they can be heavy, so it's important that your deck's foundation and framing are built to handle the load.
 And any yard with a pool requires a fence.
 Be sure to check local height requirements for fencing around pools when planning your deck in the UK.

-Consider a multi-level deck to create zones for dining, lounging, or even a private space under a pergola.
+Consider designing a multi-level deck to create zones for dining, lounging, or even a private space under a pergola.
 Using more than one decking colour also helps identify one area from another, while different railing colours and styles bring high design to safety.
 And make sure to plan some uninterrupted room for everything from ball games to a moonlit conga line.

-For Small Space
+For Small Spaces